 Fusion Capital's purchase of \$10,000 of our common stock each trading day could cause our common stock price to decline due to the additional shares available in the market, particularly in light of the relatively thin trading volume of our common stock.
-Using the closing price on November 9, 2005 of \$0.34 as an example, Fusion Capital would be issued approximately 29,411 shares each trading day if we elected to have them purchase the daily purchase amount, whereas our average trading volume for the prior three months is 74,620 per day.
+Using the closing price on December 15, 2005 of \$0.36 as an example, Fusion Capital would be issued approximately 27,778 shares each trading day if we elected to have them purchase the daily purchase amount, whereas our average trading volume for the prior three months is 96,222 per day.
 The market price of our common stock could decline given our minimal average trading volume compared to the number of shares potentially issuable to Fusion Capital and the voting power and value of your investment would be subject to continual dilution if Fusion Capital purchases the shares and resells those shares into the market, although there is no obligation for Fusion Capital to sell such shares.
 Any adverse affect on the market price of our common stock would increase the number of shares issuable to Fusion Capital each trading day which would increase the dilution of your investment.
 Although we have the right to reduce or suspend Fusion Capital purchases at any time, our financial condition at the time may require us to waive our right to suspend purchases even if there is a decline in the market price.
-Additionally, up to 1,600,054 shares of our common stock are being offered in this prospectus by other selling shareholders.
-Sales of large amount of these shares in the public market could substantially depress the prevailing market prices for our shares, especially with our thin trading volume as there would be difficulty for the market to absorb the sale of such shares without an adverse effect on the share price.
-If that were to happen, the value of your investment could decline substantially.